magnusstubman/nmapoutputbrowser/README.md

-# nmapoutputbrowser.py
+# Nmapoutputbrowser - nob.py
 This tool aims to help pentesters find and identify low-hanging fruits faster.

-nmapoutputbrowser.py (NOB) was developed during a red team engagement, where different parts of the network was scanned by different hosts using different scan options and techniques, and we wanted to get a clear overview of discovered ports/services in order to prioritize and choose targets for further exploitation.
+nob.py was developed during a red team engagement, where different parts of the network was scanned by different hosts using different scan options and techniques, and we wanted to get a clear overview of discovered ports/services in order to prioritize and choose targets for further exploitation.

-NOB parses nmap XML output files and displays a sorted list of open ports. `-v` shows which IPs had ports open and `-vv` shows script scan output.
-NOB is usefull when you focus on services and ports, and less on hosts.
-NOB is great for getting an overview of a network, especially since NOB can parse multiple XML files at once.
+nob.py parses nmap XML output files and displays a sorted list of open ports. `-v` shows which IPs had ports open and `-vv` shows version scan output. `-vvv` shows script scan results. nob.py is useful when you focus on services and ports, and less on hosts. nob.py is great for getting an overview of a network, especially since nob.py can parse multiple XML files at once.

 Pull requests are welcome.